-- A visitor using a tablet spends just 4 minutes and 4 seconds
+A visitor using a tablet spends just 4 minutes and 4 seconds there

-- A visitor using a mobile phone spends only 2 minutes and 49 seconds on the checkout
+A visitor using a mobile phone spends only 2 minutes and 49 seconds in the checkout

-Your checkout page should ideally take much lesser time than these average numbers.
+Your checkout page should ideally take much less time than these average numbers.
 There are various measures that you can take.
-For eg. Intermediate steps like country of delivery can be optimised.
-If you do not deliver worldwide, you can easily eliminate the countries where you don’t deliver.
+For example, intermediate steps like country of delivery can be optimised.
+If you do not deliver worldwide, you can easily eliminate the countries that you don’t deliver to.

 Simple measures for fast improvements

 Obligatory registration is also disliked by customers.
 It is an important reason for purchase abandonment especially for smaller stores.